Trout Production, Stocking and Conservation

 Colorado River Indian Tribes Tribal Assistance

 A long time partner of the Service, the Colorado River Indian Tribes (CRIT) owns and manages lands that contain important habitat in the lower Colorado River ecosystem.
 However, the tribes do not have the staff, equipment, or training to pursue all of the conservation work that they would like to.
 We provide assistance to the tribes in managing approximately 45 miles of the Colorado River, 60 miles of canals, and five impoundments.
-Wit the assistance of the Southwestern Native Aquatic Resources & Recovery Center (Dexter NFHTC) we also conduct wild fish health surveys of the Colorado River within the border of the CRIT.
+With the assistance of the Southwestern Native Aquatic Resources and Recovery Center we also conduct wild fish health surveys of the Colorado River within the border of the CRIT.
 The AZFWCO staff also assisted in the creation of a draft Memorandum of Agreement for the operation of the Achii Hanyo native fish facility, which is a satellite location for the Willow Beach NFH.

 White Mountain Apache Fisheries